 The Phaistos Disk: A New Way of Looking at the Language Behind the Script

-When Linear A and the Phaistos Disk are analyzed together, however, the probability that both encode the same language rises to over 98%.
+When Linear A and the Phaistos Disk are analysed together, however, the probability that both encode the same language rises to over 98%.
 This is new.
-Though it has long been recognized that both scripts are Minoan inventions, no one has yet been able to demonstrate in a convincing way whether or not they encode the same language.
+Though it has long been recognised that both scripts are Minoan inventions, no one has yet been able to demonstrate in a convincing way whether or not they encode the same language.
 This is an important step forward in the study of both scripts, with implications for eventual decipherment.

-Frederik Vervaet, University of Melbourne
+Frederik Vervaet University of Melbourne

 Last of the Naval Triumphs: Revisiting Some Key Actian Honours

 On 2 September 31 BCE, Caesar Octavianus, or Imperator Caesar Divi filius, as he then wanted to be known, won a decisive naval victory over his rival Marcus Antonius and his ally Cleopatra at Actium in Greece.
 While some scholars even argue that there was no such thing as a separate triumph for this victory, others consider it to be not very different from the curule triumphs that preceded and followed it on 13 and 15 Quintilis, namely those over a number of European tribes and Egypt successively.
 More often than not, they also tend to downplay the significance of the so-called Actian triumph.
-This paper endeavours to cast a very different light on Octavianus’s second curule triumph by virtue of a careful reappraisal of the extant literary, numismatic and epigraphic evidence.
+Endeavours to cast a very different light on Octavianus’s second curule triumph by virtue of a careful reappraisal of the extant literary, numismatic and epigraphic evidence.